Visit the institution website for COVID‑19 updates

 Our distinctive PhD programme is designed for professionals who are engaged in the promotion of social justice in or through education.
 Study is entirely online and part-time over a minimum of four years, providing you with a flexible yet academically rigorous and intellectually stimulating research route.
 The programme focuses on the issues and concerns at the heart of your professional practice and aims to train you as an autonomous researcher.

 Working with world-leading, research-active academics, you will be encouraged to develop your own ideas in a structured and supportive research environment.
-Our department is ranked 54th in the world by the Times Higher World Rankings 2018.
+Our department is ranked joint 61st in the world by the Times Higher Education World Subject Rankings 2022.
+The results of the 2014 Research Excellence Framework (REF) placed us in the top six research-intensive Education departments in the UK.

 We are wholly committed to developing future researchers through an egalitarian approach.
 You and your global peers will connect with programme tutors and departmental staff, providing the opportunity to benefit from their extensive and diverse research experience and broad spectrum of interests, which reaches from end-to-end educationally; early childhood to lifelong learning.